AyrA/YtStream/README.md

 ### Audio format

 Ads can be in any format that FFmpeg understands (most video and audio formats).
-FFmpeg will pick the first (or primary) audio channel and convert that to MP3.
+FFmpeg will pick the first (or primary) audio stream and convert that to MP3.
 Other information such as video channels or metadata is discarded.

 The ad is only converted if it's not in the configured MP3 format.